-- Details and location of the contractor site compounds are not currently known.
-The Contractor will require a secure area for site offices and related facilities and to store materials and machinery, and where possible these will be sited within the land acquired by CPO.
+- 33.10.4 Details and location of the contractor site compounds are not currently known.
+The Contractor would require a secure area for site offices and related facilities and to store materials and machinery.
 Contractor compounds require lighting and provision of utilities including water, foul drainage/septic tanks and electricity.
 The Contractor will make the necessary arrangements with local landowners and comply with the relevant regulatory authority requirements for this purpose.
-It will be important to ensure that no areas are used that could significantly adversely impact on sites or features identified within this ES as requiring protection. - 18.10.5 The following measures will therefore be implemented to avoid significant adverse impacts on important environmental attributes: - areas will not be used that are located within or over sites or features of interest as identified within this environmental statement; - areas will not be used that are adjacent to sites or features of interest if such use could result in a significant adverse impact(s); and - areas will not be used if provision of any utilities will result in a significant adverse impact on any sites or features of interest.
+It will be important to ensure that no areas are used that could significantly adversely impact on sites or features identified within this ES as requiring protection. - 33.10.5 The following measures will therefore be implemented to avoid significant adverse impacts on important environmental attributes: - areas will not be used that are located within or over sites or features of interest as identified within this environmental statement; - areas will not be used that are adjacent to sites or features of interest if such use could result in a significant adverse impact(s); and - areas will not be used if provision of any utilities will result in a significant adverse impact on any sites or features of interest.